Australian rules football in Ireland: Irish experiment

 Ron Barassi, drawing comparisons between Australian rules football and Gaelic football was of the opinion that Gaelic footballers could provide a previously untapped pool of potential Australian Rules players.
 As a result, wealthy Victorian clubs were scouting Ireland for new talent.
 In 1982, Barassi (then the Melbourne VFL club coach) and his recruiting team including Melbourne's Barry Richardson travelled to Ireland, looking for young, tall, and talented players.
 Over the following years, a number of Irish athletes made the journey to Australia to play professionally in Australia.
 Players were found not only from Gaelic football codes, but other sports including hurling and rugby.
-Some, including Jim Stynes, Tadgh Kennelly and Martin Clarke, achieved a level of fame in Ireland either going on to careers in Australia or returning home to achieve success in their sports at home and along with the International Rules Series, increase the profile and awareness of the Australian game.
+Some, including Jim Stynes, Tadhg Kennelly and Martin Clarke, achieved a level of fame in Ireland either going on to careers in Australia or returning home to achieve success in their sports at home and along with the International Rules Series, increase the profile and awareness of the Australian game.